 18. Optimal gear for best audio sound

-- Microphone – dynamic large diaphragm microphone is the optimal solution for starting and even advanced creators.
+- Microphone – dynamic large-diaphragm podcasting microphone is the optimal solution for starting and even advanced creators.
 Your microphone should record your voice in the highest quality and ignore the majority of background noises.
 We are strongly in favor of (and are also using) Shure SM7B.

-- Audio interface with built-in preamp – you need to have this device to connect a dynamic XLR microphone to your computer and translate the analog signal into digital.
-High-quality equipment which will last you for years is Focusrite Scarlett 212 / 2i4.
+- Audio interface with built-in preamp – you need to have an audio interface to connect a dynamic XLR microphone to your computer and translate the analog signal into digital.
+High-quality equipment that will last you for years is Focusrite Scarlett 212 / 2i4.

-- Headphones – large headphones perfectly isolating sound and preventing leaking it back to your microphone are necessary for recording.
+- Headphones – large closed-back podcasting headphones perfectly isolating sound and preventing leaking it back to your microphone are necessary for recording.

 - Digital Audio Workstation (DAW) – fully-featured editing software allowing you to easily and effectively, manipulate multiple tracks at once.

 If you want to have even more powerful setup invest also in the microphone activator and higher quality audio cables.

 Choosing optimal equipment, offering the best value for money is not an easy task.
 We want to help in this choice by offering our recommendation Best Podcasting Gear – detailed guide & recommendations.